Oxford mayoral candidate withdraws from race - The Oxford Eagle

 Despite withdrawing ahead of the June 8 general election, Davis will still have his name on the ballot as absentee voting has already begun with his name printed on those ballots.

-All six alderman seats, as well as the office of mayor, are up for grabs in this year’s municipal elections.
+All seven alderman seats, as well as the office of mayor, are up for grabs in this year’s municipal elections.
 Ward I and IV’s races will see incumbents Rick Addy and Kesha Howell-Atkinson serve another term on the Board of Aldermen, respectively, with both running unopposed in the general election.

 Mayoral: